 The request was made following a sharp decline in international oil prices.
 Sudan charges $24.5 a barrel, according to an economic deal struck in 2012.

-South Sudan gained independence from Sudan in 2011 after the region was engulfed in years of bloody civil war with Sudanese government troops.
+South Sudan gained independence from Sudan in 2011 after years of civil war.